Updated May 5th, 2022 by Travel the Greek Way

 Related Articles:

-The ten best Athens Byzantine Churches
+Athens Byzantine Churches

-The UNESCO Daphni Monastery in Athens
+UNESCO Daphni Monastery in Athens

-When is Best to go to Delphi
+When is Best to Go to Delphi

 Delphi might be very warm to walk around in July and August, some older visitors from colder climates can’t walk the whole uphill area.
-If you think this might also be you, you better choose a different time of the year to visit Delphi and Arachova, perhaps spring, early in June, or October.
+If you think this might also be you, you better choose a different time of the year to visit Delphi and Arachova, perhaps spring, early June, or October.

 If you love cold weather, snow, and wood in the fireplace, you should come over in January – February a very popular and busy time to be in Arachova.